 - Close gaps between teeth

 - Repair chipped teeth

 - Fill dental cavities

 - Make short teeth appear longer

 Before the bonding procedure, Dr. Greg Reece will check your mouth and teeth to see if tooth bonding is right for you.
-He will also review your budget and cosmetic goals to well-inform you.
+He will also review your budget and cosmetic goals to well-inform you on possible treatments.

 The treatment process begins when Dr. Reece removes a small portion of the tooth structure.
 This will ensure that the tooth bonding material properly adheres to the tooth, or teeth.
 In some cases, we will not need to remove any tooth enamel.
 He will match the color of the composite resin bonding material to your teeth to ensure natural-looking results.

 Then, when the resin is ready, he will sculpt it directly onto the desired tooth.
+The resin material is pliable before it cures on the tooth.
 He will shape and mold it until it is comfortable for you when biting down.
 Once ready, he will use a special UV light to harden and set the resin.
 Dr. Reece will then polish the resin to complete the repair.

 After treatment, you should avoid teeth-staining foods and beverages for at least 48 hours.
 You can brush and floss your teeth normally after the procedure.
 Although you should avoid biting your nails or chewing on hard food objects following treatment.